Ecoship-IT/SuperHeroBoard/README.md

 - **Not Ready to Ship**: Orders removed from shipping queue
 - **Product Sizes**: EFM product configuration

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📝 License

-This project is private and proprietary.

 ## 🆘 Support

 For support or questions, please contact the development team.